BDC Hamburger Icon

 • Deciding which files to copy in what direction

 Software syncing solutions can work, but they may not allow you to do everything you want.
-This is why using a PowerShell script to accomplish syncing is the best option.
+That’s why using a PowerShell script to accomplish syncing is often the best option.

 FYIDid you know

-Learning to sync files in PowerShell is excellent training that provides the skills you'll need for more advanced functions, like file hashing, automatic triggers and web scraping.
+Learning to sync files in PowerShell is excellent training that provides the skills you’ll need for more advanced functions, such as making a web scraping tool in PowerShell.

 PowerShell is more flexible than off-the-shelf software.
 You can get it to perform whatever functions you want.
-Better still, you can make it easy for colleagues to use by creating a customized interactive menu with point-and-click syncing.
+Better still, you can enhance usability for colleagues by building an interactive menu inside a PowerShell script with point-and-click syncing.

 As with everything in scripting, there are numerous ways to sync files with PowerShell.
 Some methods incorporate advanced features such as automatic triggers and file hashing.
-However, we’ll look at the more straightforward method of using basic PowerShell commands instead of complicated .NET objects.
+We’ll look at the more straightforward method of using basic PowerShell commands, however, instead of complicated .NET objects.
 We’ll also manually kick off the script instead of using automatic triggers.

 TipBottom line

-If you’re relatively new to PowerShell, consider trying out commands in a test folder first to avoid accidental data loss.
+If you’re relatively new to PowerShell, always test commands in a sample folder to prevent accidental data loss.

 1. Define the folders’ locations.

-Just as you would with websites and other URLs when managing IIS application pools, the first thing you must do when syncing files between folders is define each folder’s location.
+Just as you would with websites and other URLs when managing IIS application pools with PowerShell, the first thing you must do when syncing files between folders is define each folder’s location.
 Here’s how:

-For demonstration purposes, create these two folders and put 101 identical text files into each folder.
+For demonstration purposes, create these two folders on your local drive and put 101 identical text files into each folder.

 PowerShell sync folder